danielbodnar/awesome-stars/README.md

 - [MycroftAI/mycroft-core](https://github.com/MycroftAI/mycroft-core) - Mycroft Core, the Mycroft Artificial Intelligence platform.
 - [SkywalkerDarren/chatWeb](https://github.com/SkywalkerDarren/chatWeb) - ChatWeb can crawl web pages, read PDF, DOCX, TXT, and extract the main content, then answer your questions based on the content, or summarize the key points.
 - [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - Dev tool that writes scalable apps from scratch while the developer oversees the implementation
-- [casbin/casibase](https://github.com/casbin/casibase) - ⚡️Open-source AIGC vector & knowledge database with web UI, similar to LangChain⚡️, supports OpenAI, HuggingFace, OpenRouter, Local Models
+- [casibase/casibase](https://github.com/casibase/casibase) - ⚡️Open-source LangChain-like AI knowledge database with web UI,and Enterprise SSO⚡️, supports OpenAI, Azure, HuggingFace, OpenRouter, ChatGLM and local models, demo site: https://ai.v2tl.com
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.